Allied Leaders of World War II: Franklin D. Roosevelt (Part 1)

 • What makes a president a good wartime leader?

-In this lesson, you will investigate what made Franklin D. Roosevelt's presidency a memorable part of history!
+In this lesson, investigate what made Franklin D. Roosevelt's presidency a memorable part of history!

 • Who were the Allied powers during World War II (WWII)?

-During WWII, the world was divided between the Allied powers and the Axis powers.
+During WWII, the world was divided between the Allied and Axis powers.
 Look at the November 1942 map below.

 • Which countries were part of the Allied side?
 (Shown in blue and red.)